The Knobstone Trail is approximately 44 miles long.

 - THE KNOBSTONE TRAIL takes its rugged character and name from the ridge of bluffs and knobs (hills) known as the Knobstone Escarpment.
 This escarpment borders the Norman Upland, rising 300 feet or more above the Scottsburg Lowland, to the east.
 It ranges northward from near the Ohio River to just south of Martinsville.
 The escarpment is named for a stratum of rock that is composed of brown shale, sandstone, and siltstone.
 This shale layer also contains the distinctive knobby rocks—geodes–you will see in creek crossings, often cracked open showing crystalline interiors.

-- Oxley to Elk Creek is more of a challenge, with 5 miles of nice long ridge walks but dips down to cross SR 56, old 56 and several very green hollows.
+- Oxley to Elk Creek is more of a challenge, with 6 miles of nice long ridge walks but dips down to cross SR 56, old 56 and several very green hollows.
 Elk Creek Lake offers fine camping areas at the north and south ends of the lake.
-Fishermen and Amish courting couples often congregate at the lake.
+Fishermen often congregate at the lake.